walterrowe/magick-frames/README.md

 Here are some useful tips for using gravity to place your logo.

-- With logo styles ("-l") you can use the gravity ("-g") option to place the logo above or below the picture.
+- With text ("-t") and logo ("-l") styles you can use the gravity ("-g") option to place the logo above or below the picture.
     - Centered Above or Below: `-g=north` OR `-g=south`
     - Any Corner Above/Below: `-g=northwest` OR `-g=northeast` OR `-g=southwest` OR `-g=southeast`
-- With text styles ("-t") you can use the gravity ("-g") to place the logo above or below the picture.
-    - Centered Below: `-g=south`
-	- Either Corner Below: `-g=southwest` OR `-g=southeast`
 - With the overlay styles ("-ol" and "-ot") you can use the gravity ("-g") option to place the logo anywhere on the picture.
     - Across the Top: `-g=northwest` OR `-g=north` OR `-g=northeast`
     - Across the Middle: `-g=west` OR `-g=center` OR `-g=east`